bosd/odoo-data-flow/docs/guides/performance_tuning.md

 - **Slow Mappers**: The `mapper.relation` function should be used with caution.
 For **every single row**, it performs a live search request to the Odoo database, which can be very slow for large datasets.

-**Recommendation**: If you need to map values based on data in Odoo, it is much more performant to first export the mapping from Odoo into a Python dictionary and then use the much faster `mapper.map_val` to do the translation in memory.
+**Recommendation**: If you need to map values based on data in Odoo, it is much more performant to first export the necessary mapping data from Odoo (e.g., using `odoo-data-flow export`) into a Python dictionary or a separate CSV file, and then use the much faster `mapper.map_val` or other in-memory lookups to do the translation.

 ---